Giant Food (Landover): 2000s

+In 2001, Giant had 184 stores.

 In 2004, Ahold merged Giant and Stop & Shop and eliminated more than 600 positions at Giant's Landover headquarters, creating Stop & Shop/Giant-Landover, which itself is a subsidiary of Netherlands-based Royal Ahold.
 In 2006, Giant signed a five-year agreement with Starbucks Coffee to open Starbucks locations in several of Giant's stores.
 The agreement was not renewed upon expiration in 2011 because many of the shopping centers that played host to Giant stores also were hosts of standalone Starbucks locations.
 Giant introduced a new logo on August 21, 2008, as part of a larger rebranding campaign; the logo was shared with Stop & Shop until Stop & Shop updated their logo in 2018.

 2010s

 In September 2012, Giant sold its 760,000 sqft distribution facility in Jessup, Maryland.
 The company outsourced distribution to C&S Wholesale Grocers, relocating its operations to Pennsylvania.

 In 2019, Giant became an omnichannel grocery retailer through their launch of Giant Pickup, an online eCommerce channel to order groceries and pick them up at a local Giant location.
 In 2020, Giant followed up with Giant Delivers, a direct eCommerce model that allowed online shoppers at Giant's website to place orders to be delivered directly to their home or office.
-Giant also allows eCommerce orders to be placed through Instacart, which gives customers a range of pickup and delivery methods across omnichannel preferences.
+Giant also allows eCommerce orders to be placed through Instacart.